jmar777/suspend/README.md

 ## Why Generators (and Why `suspend`)?

-[ES6 Generators](http://wiki.ecmascript.org/doku.php?id=harmony:generators) landed in V8 3.19, which means they're [available in Node.js since v0.11.2](http://blog.nodejs.org/2013/05/13/node-v0-11-2-unstable/).
+[ES6 Generators](http://wiki.ecmascript.org/doku.php?id=harmony:generators) landed in V8 3.19, which means they're [available in Node since v0.11.2](http://blog.nodejs.org/2013/05/13/node-v0-11-2-unstable/).
 Generators are awesome because, among other things, they allow for "suspended execution" semantics using the `yield` keyword.

 To illustrate, consider the following example: